Want to learn how to keep weeds out of the garden? Believe it or not, it can be done.

 9. Use Landscape Fabric or Black Plastic

-Installing a weed suppressant such as weed mat, landscaping fabric or black plastic is a fantastic way to prevent weeds in flower beds and gardens.
+Installing a weed suppressant such as weed mat, landscaping fabric or black plastic is a fantastic way to prevent weeds in your garden bed.
 However, it is one of the more work-intensive and expensive weed control tactics you can try and it’s also the best way to keep weeds out of the garden.

 10. Don’t Allow Weeds Go to Seed